Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 ### Commonly used modules

-This is a list of modules I commonly used.
+This is a list of modules I commonly use.
 While it might not be directly usable for other people and will go out of date quickly, it might still serve as a good starting point.

 ```bash
 spack load --only package openmpi@4%gcc@11.2/rpec5sw